 The following list will help students, faculty and staff get started with email, connecting to the UA network, IT help and more!

-Email: A UA email account is automatically created for you, [yournetid]@email.arizona.edu, when you create your NetID and password.
-Email is the official means of communication between the university and you, and you are responsible for checking email for notices and policies.
-Some departments may also use a departmental email address or system.
+A UA email account, is automatically created for you, [yournetid]@email.arizona.edu, when you create your NetID and password.
+Email is the University's official means of communication with you, so be sure to check it often.

 Connect to the Network: